WenchaoLin/BaseMod-3.0/README.md

      ipdSummary aligned.subreads.bam --reference /path/to/reference.fasta --gff basemods.gff --csv basemods.csv --pvalue 0.001 --numWorkers 16 --identify m4C,m6A

+Note that you will need to have an index file for your reference.fasta and for your aligned.subreads.bam.
+To index your reference.fasta, use `samtools faidx reference.fasta`.
+To index your aligned.subreads.bam, use `pbindex aligned.subreads.bam`.

 ### Running on the Command Line with pbsmrtpipe